Newcastle, County Dublin: History

 Evidence of ancient settlement in the Newcastle area include a number of ringfort, fulacht fiadh and tower house sites in the townlands of Newcastle Farm, Newcastle North, Newcastle South and Ballynakelly.
-A raised motte, dated to the 12th century Norman invasion of Ireland, is located close to the medieval church in Newcastle, St Finian's church.
+A raised motte, dated to the 12th century Norman invasion of Ireland, is located close to the medieval church in Newcastle, St Finian's Church, Newcastle.
+The existing pre-reformation Irish Church premises continued in use as a place of worship by the established Church of Ireland.

-The parliamentary borough of Newcastle elected two MPs to the Irish House of Commons from 1613 to 1801.
-It was disenfranchised by the Acts of Union 1800.

-The gradual relaxation of the Penal Laws throughout Ireland and Great Britain from 1778 onward culminated in the Roman Catholic Relief Act 1793 passed the Irish Parliament.
-The eventual achievement of full Catholic Relief was secured during the administration of the Dublin-born hero of the Napoleonic war, the Duke of Wellington.
-Signed into law by George IV, it proclaimed wide Catholic Emancipation in 1829.
-This followed a very effective Irish campaign by Daniel O'Connell, 'the Liberator'.
-In the ensuing general Christian religious revival, it became possible for the reinstated Roman Catholic Church community to build a new church here in the 1830s.
-The existing pre-reformation Irish Church premises had continued in use as a place of worship by the established Church of Ireland following the schism caused by the divorce of the newly created King of Ireland, Henry VIII.
-The subsequent church Reformation in the 1550s under Edward and later under Elizabeth I during the Tudor reconquest and plantation of Ireland was only moderately successful.
-It did not succeed with the majority of the native Irish or Hiberno-Irish leaders or, as a consequence, with their few priests or their generally illiterate followers.
 The former residential tower fortification of the castle now forms part of St Finian's Church of Ireland church.
 It was built originally in the late 14th century.
-The eastern stained glass window of the church serves as an unofficial symbol of Newcastle village, and features on the crest of Saint Finian's National School.
+The eastern stained glass window of the church serves as an unofficial symbol of Newcastle village and features on the crest of Saint Finian's National School.

+A new Catholic Church was built in 1813.
+This followed the opening up of Catholic worship in the relaxation of the penal laws from 1778 culminating in the Roman Catholic Relief Act 1793 passed by the Irish Parliament.

+The parliamentary borough of Newcastle elected two MPs to the Irish House of Commons from 1613 to 1801.
+It was disfranchised by the Acts of Union 1800.

 Location and population

 Newcastle-Lyons is located at the junction of the R120 and the R405 regional roads.
 It lies approximately 3 km north of the N7 at Rathcoole, 6 km south-east of Celbridge, and 9 km west of Tallaght.
 The village lies west of Casement Aerodrome (Baldonnell), the HQ of the Irish Air Corps.
 It features a public house and two churches.
 Peamount Hospital, a facility for long-term care, is 2 km north of the town centre on the R120.
-The 2001 census registered a village population of 1,160, but the surrounding area has grown rapidly since then, with the village population doubling by 2010.
+The 2001 census registered a village population of 1,160, but the surrounding area has grown rapidly since then, with the population almost quadrupling by 2022 to 4,526.
+This growth included, for example, new housing developments at Graydon off the village's main street.

 Transport

 Newcastle-Lyons is served by the number 68 bus to the city centre.
 It is also connected to the rail network via the nearby train station of Hazelhatch and Celbridge.
+An orbital bus service, route W6, was also introduced to connect Newcastle to Maynooth, Celbridge, Hazelhatch, Saggart, Citywest and The Square shopping centre in Tallaght.